wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

   * Integrate health check APIs with kubernetes
   * Development environment usking [telepresence](http://telepresence.io/)
   * Add service discovery tool like [consul](https://www.consul.io/)
+  * Add a vault system for secrets
   * Better logging
   * Integrate [helm](https://helm.sh/) to manage the kubernetes cluster
   * Docker image size management
   * Add support for blue green deployments

+We may be using some things differently that can be improved upon.
+There can be better tools that we are yet to explore.
+We are open for any suggestions that can help us in improving what we already are doing and what we will require in the future.
+This is just a start, we will try to improve in every iteration and solve new challenges.